TedHusted/awake/awake.md/awake.md

 Tom smiles and kisses her forehead.
 “We’ll do it together.”

 Joanna leans back and smiles weakly in return.
 “Together.”
-She glances over at the family portrait on the wall, her gaze lingering on their daughter’s bright, curious eyes.
+She glances over at the family portrait on the wall, her gaze lingering on their offspring’s bright, curious eyes.
 Her heart still feels heavy, but beneath the weight, there was a glimmer of cautious optimism.

 	###